Written byRyone Visscher

 How to Fix the Issue of a USB Flash Drive Not Showing Up on Mac

 Summary: This article will help you fix the issue of a USB flash drive not showing up or not being recognized on your Mac.
-Also, you can learn how to find the USB flash drive on Mac with iBoysoft Mac Data Recovery and get your data back.
+Also, you can learn how to find the USB flash drive on Mac with iBoysoft Mac Data Recovery and get your lost data back.